-Shakshuka is a North African dish of eggs poached in tomato sauce with onions and peppers with a hint of cumin.
-The first time I had this lovely concoction was at Tasty n Sons in Portland Oregon, a trendy breakfast joint with the locals.
+Shakshuka is a North African breakfast dish with poached eggs in tomato sauce with onions, peppers and a hint of cumin.
+The first time I had this lovely skillet was at Tasty n Sons in Portland Oregon, a trendy breakfast joint with the locals.
 The mixture of rich tomato sauce and creamy eggs was truly comfort food and it came to me later that it might be fun to make it with marinara, instead of plain tomato sauce and turn this dish on its heels by adding an Italian twist.

 3-4 eggs, organic